 This pressure relates to increased levels of nitrogen, phosphorus and silicon in the marine environment compared to background concentrations.
+The benchmark is set at compliance with WFD criteria for good status, based on nitrogen concentration (UKTAG, 2014).

 Nutrient enrichment may impact mussel beds by altering the biomass of phytoplankton and macroalgae.
-At low levels, nutrient enrichment may stimulate the growth of phytoplankton used as food - a potentially beneficial effect.
+At low levels, nutrient enrichment may stimulate the growth of phytoplankton used as food - a potential beneficial effect.
 In the Wadden Sea, where fishing had caused the destruction of the local population of Sabellaria spinulosa, Mytilus edulis was able to colonize, partly because of the increase in coastal eutrophication (Maddock, 2008).
 Conversely, Dinesen et al. (2011) observed that a reduction in nutrient loading to comply with the WFD resulted in a decrease of mussel biomass in estuaries.

 High levels of enrichment may stimulate algal blooms and macroalgal growth.
 The growth of macrophytes on the mussel beds may result in increased drag on the mussel bed and hence increase susceptibility to damage from wave action and/or storms (see changes in wave exposure pressure).
 Algal blooms may die off suddenly, causing de-oxygenation (see de-oxygenation pressure) where the algae decompose on the seabed.
 The thresholds at which these blooms occur depend on site-specific conditions and be mitigated by the degree of mixing and tidal exchange.
 Some algae have been shown to negatively affect Mytilus edulis when present in high concentrations.
-For example, blooms of the algae Phaeocystis sp., have been observed to block the mussel's gills when present in high concentrations reducing clearing rates, and at high levels, they caused a complete cessation of clearance (Smaal & Twisk, 1997).
+For example, blooms of the algae Phaeocystis sp., have been observed to block the mussels gills when present in high concentrations reducing clearing rates, and at high levels they caused a complete cessation of clearance (Smaal & Twisk, 1997).
 Blockage of the gills is also likely to reduce ingestion rates, prevent growth and cause reproductive failure (Holt et al., 1998).
-Other species known to negatively impact Mytilus edulis are Gyrodinium aureolum (Tangen, 1977; Widdows et al., 1979b) and a non-flagellated chrysophycean alga (Tracey, 1988).
-The accumulation of toxins from algal blooms has also been linked to outbreaks of paralytic shellfish poisoning resulting in the closure of shellfish beds (Shumway, 1990).
+Other species known to negatively impact Mytilus edulis are Gyrodinium aureolum (Tangen, 1977; Widdows et al., 1979b) and non-flagellated chrysophycean alga (Tracey, 1988).
+The accumulation of toxins from algal blooms has also been linked to out-breaks of paralytic shellfish poisoning resulting in the closure of shell fish beds (Shumway, 1990).

 Sensitivity assessment.
-Mytilus edulis beds are considered to be 'Not sensitive' to nutrient enrichment at levels that comply with the requirements for good status for transitional and coastal water bodies (UKTAG, 2014).
+Mytilus edulis beds are considered to be not sensitive to nutrient enrichment at levels that comply with the requirements for good status for transitional and coastal water bodies (UKTAG, 2014).
+Resistance is therefore assessed as 'High' and resilience as 'High' (no effect to recover from) resulting in a sensitivity of 'Not sensitive'.